 Adding six-figure debt is a serious challenge and commitment.
 If you already have a significant amount of debt, you should consider focusing and eliminating these debts prior to incurring mortgage debt.
 A mortgage on top of consumer debt would increase your overall expenses and give you less financial flexibility.
 Paying lenders interest on debt is the opposite of building wealth.

-4. Do I have 20% cash for a down payment?
+4. Do I have at least 10% cash for a down payment?
 (Separate from an emergency fund)

-Second, 20% of the purchase price as a down payment avoids Private Mortgage Insurance (PMI).
+If you’re able to get up to 20% of the purchase price as a down payment, you can avoid Private Mortgage Insurance (PMI).
 PMI is an insurance policy the homebuyer pays on behalf of the lender in case the homebuyer defaults.
 PMI typically costs about 1% of the home purchase price annually and is added to the monthly mortgage payment.
 PMI can be canceled by the homebuyer once the homebuyer has 20% equity (Loan-to-value ratio of 80%).
 The bank is required to cancel PMI when the Loan-to-value ratio hits 78%.
 Depending on the size of the down payment, this could mean several years of additional fees.
 So, if that sounds like a rip off to you, then you’re starting to understand.

 5. Am I planning to move within 7 years?